Phishing Statistics 2022

-Phishing attacks represent a highly effective means for hackers to gain access to your computers.
-When you fall victim to a phishing attack, you could lose extremely important personal or company information and financial resources.
+Phishing attacks represent a highly effective means for hackers to access your computers.
+When you fall victim to a phishing attack, you could lose critical personal or company information and financial resources.

-To help you understand how phishing attacks occur and how you can protect your organization or business, we’ve dug deeply into the statistics behind phishing attacks.
+To help you understand how phishing attacks occur and how you can protect your organization or business, we’ve dug deep into the statistics behind phishing attacks.

 What Are Phishing Statistics Anyway?

 Many private entities and governmental departments collect data about phishing.
 These phishing statistics are essential for helping law enforcement understand the methods hackers are currently using to try to steal information.
 Phishing stats also give cybersecurity companies the information they need to craft the most efficient types of defense.